Gene Essentiality Lab

 Cells from different tissues have different genetic dependencies, but all share a common set of "core fitness genes" that are required for proliferation.
 We use this difference between core and context essentials to guide our estimates of screen quality and gene classification, and to identify tumor-specific pathways and targets

-Genes with correlated knockout fitness profiles across a diverse set of screens usually operate in the same biological process or biochemical pathway.
+Genes with correlated knock-out fitness profiles across a diverse set of screens operate in the same biological process or biochemical pathway.
+But there are many ways to construct these functional interaction networks.
+Which is best?

 We use approaches like these to ask fundamental biological questions about the hierarchical organization of the cell, and to guide the development of new technologies to address the blind spots in our data.